RiotGames/cloud-inquisitor/README.rst

 Contact
 =======

 Any questions or comments regarding this project can be made via the project's `Slack Chat Room <https://cloud-inquisitor.slack.com>`_.
+If you're not a member of the room, you can auto-join `here <https://join.slack.com/t/cloud-inquisitor/shared_invite/enQtMjc1NTY5MTQ2MTAxLTA4MTM2NDBmNmY4ODRlMmNhNWQ4Yjk2ZWZhMmIyNWVkMDMzNjU5NWFhYzQ1YTZjNDNmY2M5MGI3OTdkNGE4Nzc>`_.

 =========
 Resources